Adaptive multilevel subset simulation with selective refinement: Numerical Results

+The \texttt{PDE Toolbox} within \texttt{MATLAB} is used in our implementation.
+The FE meshes that were constructed are shown in Fig.~\ref{fig:mesh}.
+For the numerical experiments we choose $\gamma =1/4$ and use the sufficient condition $\eta_h \le \gamma^\ell$ to bound the FE error on $\mathcal{T}_h$.
+In the experiments, the estimate $\eta_h$ of the FE error on the finest mesh depicted in Fig.~\ref{fig:mesh} was always below $\gamma^4$.

-For the proposed single-level and multilevel estimator we choose $L$, $N_j$, $N_\ell$ according to Theorems~\ref{thm:complexity_sus} and \ref{thm:complexity_ML}, with a fixed number of subsets $K=4$ for the classical (single level) subset simulation.
-The number of subsets with the corresponding accuracy levels $\ell_j$ for our multilevel subset simulation on the highest evaluated accuracy are presented in Table~\ref{tab:ml1} (left).
+For the proposed single-level and multilevel estimators, we choose $L$, $N_j$, $N_\ell$ according to Theorems~\ref{thm:complexity_sus} and \ref{thm:complexity_ML}, with a fixed number of subsets $K=4$ for the classical (single level) subset simulation.
+The number of subsets for our multilevel subset simulation on the highest evaluated accuracy, together with the corresponding accuracy levels $\ell_j$, are presented in Table~\ref{tab:ml1} (left).
 Moreover, the Table shows the mean probability for each level and the mean acceptance rate for the Markov chains.
 The details for single-level subset simulation are presented in Table~\ref{tab:ml1} (right).